tonamatos/wiederhold-notes/content/MAT246/4/Graphs.md

 >[!info] Remark.
 >
->The theorem above is also true for infinite graphs by a compactness argument, for example the [De Bruijn–Erdős theorem](https://en.wikipedia.org/wiki/De_Bruijn%E2%80%93Erd%C5%91s_theorem_(graph_theory)).
+>The theorem above and corollary below are also true for infinite graphs by a compactness argument, for example the [De Bruijn–Erdős theorem](https://en.wikipedia.org/wiki/De_Bruijn%E2%80%93Erd%C5%91s_theorem_(graph_theory)).
 The proof is outside of the scope of the course.

 >[!thm] Corollary.
 >